apache/yunikorn-site/docs/user_guide/gang_scheduling.md

 ### App Configuration

-On Kubernetes, YuniKorn discovers apps by loading metadata from individual pod, the first pod of the app is required to enclosed with a full copy of app metadata.
+On Kubernetes, YuniKorn discovers apps by loading metadata from individual pod, the first pod of the app is required to include a full copy of app metadata.
 If the app does not have any notion about the first or second pod, then all pods are required to carry the same taskGroups info.
 Gang scheduling requires taskGroups definition, which can be specified via pod annotations.
 The required fields are: